CathalinaRanaivoarison/CathalinaRanaivoarison/README.md

 #### Tech Stack

 Docker • PostgreSQL • Strapi • Nginx • Grafana • Prometheus • Linux • Git • DNS

 ---

+## 💼 Professional Highlights

+- Automated infrastructure management for 3,000+ servers using Ansible
+- Built and optimized CI/CD pipelines with GitLab CI and Jenkins
+- Deployed and operated containerized workloads with Docker and Kubernetes
+- Implemented monitoring solutions with Grafana, Prometheus and Zabbix
+- Automated cloud infrastructure provisioning with Terraform and AWS

+---